 Age, breed, lifestyle, and exposure to certain substances can all influence the onset of hypothyroidism in canines.
 Symptoms can range from lethargy and weight gain to seizures and heart problems.

 Though causes and symptoms may vary, treatment is the same for most dogs.
-If you see the signs in your dog, then you should consult your veterinarian to find the best treatment options.
+If you see the signs in your dog, then you must consult your veterinarian to find the best treatment options.

 Here’s what you should know about hypothyroidism in dogs.

 Hypothyroidism can affect any dog, though it’s less common in smaller breeds and more common in several specific breeds that have a predisposition for developing the condition.

 It can appear due to this predisposition in the following breeds:

 - Cocker Spaniels

 - Doberman Pinschers

 - Golden and Labrador Retrievers